mikekat/Mike-Moke/README.md

 # git-reposit
 Autopoiesis

-The first programme (autopoiesis.py) takes as inputs :
-1)number of time steps
+The first programme (autopoiesis.py) takes as inputs :\n 1)number of time steps
 2)disintegration rate
 3)length (n) of the (n times n) grid